yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-with-gsjmsadmin.markdown

 Topic topic = admin.jndiLookup("GigaSpaces;ContainerName;spaceName;jms;destinations;MyTopic")
 {% endhighlight %}

+{% info %}
-{% infosign %} The name used to look for the resource is the full binding name.
+The name used to look for the resource is the full binding name.
+{%endinfo%}